wp-plugins/wordfence/readme.txt

 == Description ==

-Wordfence WordPrses Security is a free enterprise class security plugin that includes a firewall and anti-virus scanning for WordPress websites.
+Wordfence Security is a free enterprise class security plugin that includes a firewall and anti-virus scanning for WordPress websites.

 [Remember to visit our support forums if you have questions or comments.](http://wordfence.com/forums/)